-(16) In order to directly link and drive strategic performance, ACU has incorporated Vision 2033 into its CARM Risk Management system for capturing, assessing, responding and monitoring risks.
-Key Performance Indicators aligned to these strategic priorities and variance benchmarks thus provide consequence baselines for assessing the impact of risks and assist to drive risk mitigation response and action when appropriate.
+(16) In order to directly link and drive strategic performance, ACU has incorporated its six strategic priorities as per the 2020-2023 Strategic Plan into its CARM Risk Management system for capturing, assessing, responding and monitoring risks.
+Key Performance Indicators aligned to these strategic priorities and variance benchmarks thus from, provide consequence baselines for assessing the impact of risks and assist to drive risk mitigation response and action when appropriate.